 If you’ve lost your tickets, don’t worry!
 The box office can reprint lost tickets at any time.
 Contact us as soon as you realize you’ve lost them, and we’ll send you new tickets.

 Opera Roanoke offers discounts of up to 30% off, depending on the size of your group.
-Contact Josh O’Dell, Director of Community Engagement to inquire about bringing a group to the opera.
+Contact the Opera Roanoke Box Office to inquire about bringing a group to the opera.
 The more people you bring, the more you save!

 Most Opera Roanoke performances are held at the Jefferson Center but occasionally, we use different venues.
 Venue information will be listed on show-specific pages.